TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Apollo-template.md

 ## Title - Required
 <!--Clearly state the specific issue and how the article addresses it.
 Use sentence capitalization for all headings (capitalize only the first word).
 Example: "Resolve issues related to configuring NetApps by reviewing these best practices." <br>
-Alternatively, summarize general articles by stating how the article will help the customer.<br>
+Alternatively, for how-to or conceptual articles, summarize the article and how the article will help the customer.<br>
 For example: "Learn how to adjust resource limits for NetApp files by watching the following video."-->

 ## Body - Required